Frequently Asked Questions

 The filing authority for a local candidate or officeholder depends on the nature of the office sought or held:

 To file with the Texas Ethics Commission, you need a Filer ID.
 This Filer ID is assigned to you by the Commission.
-The fastest way to get started is to fill out a Campaign Treasurer Appointment – Form CTA (judicial candidates need to use Form JCTA) and a Form Security and fax them to the Ethics Commission at 512-463-8808.
+The fastest way to get started is to fill out a Campaign Treasurer Appointment – Form CTA (judicial candidates need to use Form JCTA) and a Form Security.
+Email your treasurer appointment to the Ethics Commission at firstname.lastname@example.org and email your security form to the Ethics Commission at email@example.com.
 Your new Filer ID and a link to set your password will be emailed to you.
 The Ethics Commission will mail to you via the United States Postal System pertinent information on reporting requirements, late-filing penalties, and online locations of the Commission’s forms, schedules, and guides.

 Candidates will typically need to file a treasurer appointment and periodic campaign finance reports disclosing the candidate's activity.
 The specific forms required will depend on what office you are seeking.
 Other forms may be required in less common situations, such as filing a correction or amending a treasurer appointment.
-All potentially required forms and their companion instruction guides can be found on our forms and instructions page.
+All potentially required forms and their companion instruction guides can be found on our Forms/Instructions▾Candidates and Officeholders tab located at the top of this page.

 Filers who file with local authorities are not required to file electronically under state law.
 However, these filers should check with their local filing authority to determine whether that authority requires electronic filing.